timurxyz/npm-spawner/README.md

 [![npm version](https://badge.fury.io/js/npm-spawner.svg)](https://badge.fury.io/js/npm-spawner)

 This async TS/JS code is to programmatically execute/fork external/shell commands and npm/yarn scripts from Node.
-The major assumed case is repo management, running npm/yarn/pnpm scripts, when your Node app/script launches a script from ``package.json`` like ``yarn deploy:moduleX`` -- hence the ``npm-spawner`` package name.
+The major assumed case is smart repo maintenance, running npm/yarn/pnpm scripts, when your Node app/script launches a script from ``package.json`` like ``yarn deploy:moduleX`` -- hence the ``npm-spawner`` package name.
 Also it provides a general mean (``spawnNodeChild``) to execute anything the async (standard version) ``spawn`` method of the Node's ``child_process`` can.
 In a callback/event handler/hook fashion it exposes the events, the ``ChildProcess`` event emitter itself and returns a promise to the final status of the execution (a less detailed one than the spawnSync version would).

 > In Node ``spawn`` is the variant of ``exec`` that one would use for external processes emitting stuff to stdio.
 This by default does not create a shell so is less vulnerable.